DannnyzZ/IT-Vademecum-Cheatsheets/README.md

 ### Sources
 `Computing Technology Industry Association (CompTIA).
 (2021).
 IT Fundamentals (FC0-U61) Student Guide.
 Section 3.3.2 "Domain Name System (DNS)."`

-# 3. Incident Handling Checklist
+# 3. INCIDENT HANDLING CHECKLIST

 **An Incident Handling Checklist** is a critical document that outlines the necessary steps and procedures for responding to a security incident, such as a cyber-attack, data breach, or other types of security breaches.
 The purpose of the checklist is to help incident responders promptly and efficiently respond to the incident, minimize its impact on the organization, and prevent future incidents from occurring.